Business Guide To The California Consumer Privacy Act (CCPA)

 What Businesses Are Affected By CCPA Laws?

-Not every business will be affected by the new laws.
+According to experts like Andy Defrancesco, not every business will be affected by the new laws.
 Companies with an annual income of at least 25 million US dollars, or a customer base of at least 50,000 people per annum, will have to comply to CCPA.
 The same applies to any business getting 50% of its income from the sale of personal data.
 The affected companies are required to give responses to all their client’s questions.
 If a client sends a request concerning their information, you are legally obligated to respond.
 Businesses that have not complied by the 1st of July 2021 will pay fines of $7500 for each violation.
 The state is first concentrating on large corporations.
 They want to create an example from the large data conglomerates in California before taking the war to small retailers.

 When Does CCPA Implementation Begin?

 The implementation of the CCPA began on January 1st, 2020.
 This was when America’s privacy laws changed forever.
 The CCPA is perhaps America’s most comprehensive data law, and it has been in the works for many years.
 Nevertheless, the law’s implementation by the attorney general’s office officially starts on July 1st, 2020, or after the state’s legislature has drafted all regulations.
 In 2020, the Attorney General began working with legislatures, businesses, and data activists to create a comprehensive new law.
 Many professionals reviewed the original draft, and each proposed certain amendments.
 In the end, very few amendments were taken into consideration.
 Despite that, many stakeholders believe that the law could reduce or eliminate data privacy violations.